-MALAYBALAY CITY, Bukidnon — Despite having nearly 3,000 fishponds, Bukidnon still depends on tilapia from outside regions, pointing to strong unmet local demand that the Bureau of Fisheries and Aquatic Resources (BFAR) says could drive industry expansion.
+MALAYBALAY CITY (BukidnonNews.Net/ 15 April 2026) — Despite having nearly 3,000 fishponds, Bukidnon still outsources tilapia from other regions, pointing to strong unmet local demand that the Bureau of Fisheries and Aquatic Resources (BFAR) says could drive industry expansion.

-“Much of the tilapia sold in Bukidnon markets still comes from other regions because our backyard production is quickly absorbed locally.
-This signals strong potential for expanding commercial production and strengthening the province’s market, especially given its abundant water resources,” said Gekie S. Sy, officer-in-charge of BFAR’s Provincial Fisheries Office in Bukidnon.
+“Much of the tilapia sold in Bukidnon markets still come from other regions because our backyard production is quickly absorbed locally.
+This signals strong potential for expanding commercial production and strengthening the province’s market, especially given its abundant water resources,” said Gekie S. Sy, officer-in-charge of BFAR’s Provincial Fisheries Office.

 BFAR and local stakeholders moved to address this gap during the 2nd Tilapia Festival on April 15 at the Centennial Backstage, Kaamulan Park, where organizers distributed three million tilapia fingerlings to fish growers from all 22 local government units.

-The Kisolon Freshwater Fish Production and Regional Training Center in Kisolon, Sumilao, Bukidnon supplied the fingerlings, strengthening local aquaculture capacity and reducing dependence on external sources.
+The Kisolon Freshwater Fish Production and Regional Training Center in Sumilao supplied the fingerlings, strengthening local aquaculture capacity and reducing dependence on external sources.

 Local government units reported to the Philippine Statistics Authority that Bukidnon has 2,964 fishponds.
 Yet most operators still run small-scale or backyard aquafarms, limiting overall output.